 I never saw such an object of admiration, reverence, contempt, and compassion all at once as this.
 I fear, I tremble, I mourn for the man and his country.
 Many others mourn for him with tears in their eyes.

 One first hand account, from amongst the army in New York, described Otis as a lunatic strolling around the grounds of the camp.
-"The great and fervent mind which first grasped the independence, in ruin."
-Ultimately, for the man who was once regarded as a force of nature, it would be nature itself that would very directly finish him off.
-While speaking to a member of his family from a doorway in Massachusetts, it has been recorded that Otis was struck down by a bolt of lightning, on an otherwise clear day.
-In this way Otis died less than four months from the end of the Revolutionary War in 1783, the war which marked the culmination of a movement which Otis, in no small part, had helped to set in motion.
+"The great and fervent mind which first grasped the Independence, in ruin."
+Fittingly, for the man who had once himself seemed a force of nature, it would be nature itself that would finish Otis off, and in spectacular fashion.
+While speaking to a member of his family from a doorway in Massachusetts, it has been recorded that Otis was struck down almost mythically, by a bolt of lightning on an otherwise clear day.
+In this fabled way, Otis died less than four months from the end of the Revolutionary War in 1783, the war which marked a culmination for the world-changing movement which Otis, in no small part, had set in motion.